Your local guide to Surfing Sunset Cliffs San Diego

 In my experience, Sunset cliffs is both powerful and a bit mellow.
 On the one hand, waves at the cliffs are powerful during Northwest winter swells.
 On the other hand, the reef structure slows down waves a bit and eases the power slightly.
 Due to this, choosing the right board to surf Sunset Cliffs can be a tough decision.
 I always preferred taking out the shortboard from my closet that had a little more length and volume than others.
 Some may call it a step-up board.
 I will just call it a larger, heftier short board.

 In terms of some of the different breaks found at Sunset Cliffs, you also may want to alternate your board selection.
-For example, North Garbage is a bit of a fat wave but fun.
+For example, North Garbage Beach is a bit of a fat wave but fun.
 For this reason, it’s good for long boarders but also short boarders at a 4ft plus swell.
-When we look at South Garbage, it’s more of a point break.
+Alternatively, South Garbage Beach is more similar to a point break.
 Due to this, it’s slower and better on a longboard.

 Lastly, Sunset Cliffs is also good for SUP surfing.
 Especially on a mellower swell, you can really take in the coastline here!